If you are planning on a day out in Weymouth & Portland there are many things to do… here is a brief guide to an enjoyable day out:

 Weymouth has some of the best sand for building sand castles.
 There is a scientific reason for this, however, I find it too complicated to explain!
 Sandworld uses sand from the beach for the magnificent sculptures that are made for their exhibitions.

 Time will be getting on so a visit to The Dorset Burger Company for a bite to eat for lunch is recommended.
 These award-winning burgers are legendary and well worth a try.
 An ideal snack before heading back through the town to the harbour for the return ferry.

 Now is the time to get some fantastic photos of Portland Harbour, the marina, National Sailing Academy and any boats or craft that might be sailing from there.
 Windsurfers and kite surfers love to sail in the shallow waters near to the marina – picking up some amazing speed!
 Fishermen will be fishing from small boats with rod and line near the harbour entrance, hoping to catch some fresh squid or mackerel.

 Enjoy a drink at Billy Winters

-As you head back to the mainland along the causeway pop into Billy Winters for a drink and enjoy the evening sun as it sets in the west – a restful and welcome sight.
-Watch the last few souls enjoying the calm waters of Portland Harbour…..
+As you head back to the mainland along the causeway pop into Billy Winters for a drink and enjoy the evening sun as it sets behind you.
+End your day out in Weymouth watching the last few souls enjoying the calm waters of Portland Harbour…

-Weymouth and Portland are both fantastic places to visit for a holiday and there is so much to do why not take a look the area in more detail HERE
+Weymouth and Portland are both fantastic places to visit for a holiday.
+There is so much to do, take a look at the area in more detail HERE